bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />
 </p>

-Let\'s add a couple more.
-We\'ve got a few more buttons here.
-Let\'s do a few more of these.
-I\'m going to do pound show box or hashtag if you prefer hash instead.
-I\'m going to add the **click handler** and then put a function in here.
+Let&apos;s add a couple more.
+We&apos;ve got a few more buttons here.
+Let&apos;s do a few more of these.
+I&apos;m going to do pound show box or hashtag if you prefer hash instead.
+I&apos;m going to add the **click handler** and then put a function in here.
 Always type from the outside, so you get used to the syntax and understand which thing closes which thing.
-I\'m going to do function parentheses, curly braces there and move that down.
-Then I\'m going to do again, I\'m going to go get my **jQuery** object and get pound **showbox**.
+I&apos;m going to do function parentheses, curly braces there and move that down.
+Then I&apos;m going to do again, I&apos;m going to go get my **jQuery** object and get pound **showbox**.
 No box, just box of the same box.
-Instead of hide I\'m going to do **show**.
-Maybe we\'ll make this one go for 500 milliseconds.
-You\'ll see that will work.
+Instead of hide I&apos;m going to do **show**.
+Maybe we&apos;ll make this one go for 500 milliseconds.
+You&apos;ll see that will work.

-Let\'s test that.
+Let&apos;s test that.
 We come over here and refresh this.
 We can hide the box and I can show the box and you can see the difference in time.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 153.
 (90) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->